PostHog/posthog.com/contents/blog/how-we-turned-clickhouse-into-our-eventmansion.md

 featuredImageType: full
 ---

 Recently, PostHog was invited to speak at OSA Con 2021, an open source analytics conference organised by Altinity.
-It was a fantastic opportunity to talk to the community, alongside other engineers and leaders from companies such as eBay, Facebook and Rudderstack.
+It was a fantastic opportunity to talk to the community, alongside other engineers and leaders from projects such as ClickHouse, Airflow, Superset & Preset, Pinot, Druid, Cube.js, and Presto.

 Topics ranged from deep dives into reverse ETL processes to discussions about broad trends in the data engineering sector.
-At PostHog, we chose to talk about our experience [migrating PostHog from Postgres to ClickHouse](https://posthog.com/blog/clickhouse-announcement) — why we did it, how it went and what impact it had.
+At PostHog, we chose to talk about our experience [migrating PostHog from Postgres to ClickHouse](/blog/clickhouse-announcement) — why we did it, how it went and what impact it had.
 ClickHouse is a technology we’re heavily invested in, so we wanted to share some points from our presentation here too.

 ## The night before ClickHouse

 The original version of PostHog ran on Postgres.
-In fact, the _very_ first version was an MVP created by our co-founder, Tim Glaser, over the course of [four intense weeks at YCombinator](https://posthog.com/blog/inflated-risk-seems-riskier).
+In fact, the _very_ first version was an MVP created by our co-founder, Tim Glaser, over the course of [four intense weeks at YCombinator](/blog/inflated-risk-seems-riskier).

-These early versions were straightforward web apps which relied entirely on Django ORM for queries and ran on Postgres because of its capacity to handle relational data.
+These early revisions were straightforward web apps which relied entirely on Django ORM for queries and ran on Postgres because of its capacity to handle relational data.
 They had easy, one-click deployments set up via Heroku.

 This approach was great for getting early traction, but we very quickly started to push Heroku Postgres to the absolute limit.
 As more teams adopted PostHog and as those teams ingested more events, our performance started to decline.
-The more users we had and the more they used us, they worse their experience got.
+The more users we had and the more they used us, the worse their experience got.

 This is what spurred us to consider a new database.
 We needed a more scalable solution and it needed to be one which fit with both the characteristics of our product — that it’s open-source and can be self-hosted — and the needs of our users — that it can offer real-time results and users can define and filter on their own event properties.

 ## Choosing ClickHouse

 Faced with this need, we started investigating replacements for Postgres.
-We looked at a wide range of OLAP solutions, including Pinot, Presto, Druid, TimescaleDB, CitrusDB and ClickHouse.
+We looked at a wide range of OLAP solutions, including [Pinot](https://pinot.apache.org/), [Presto](https://prestodb.io/), [Druid](https://druid.apache.org/), [TimescaleDB](https://www.timescale.com/), CitrusDB, and ClickHouse.
 Some of our team had used these tools before at other companies, such as Uber where Pinot and Presto are both used extensively.

-We assessed each tool we looked at on three main factors:
+While assessing each tool, we looked at on three main factors:

 - *Speed:* Our users want results in real-time, so our new database needed to scale really well and give fast results.
 Ideally it wouldn’t be too expensive either.
 - *Complexity:* PostHog users can self-host and install our product themselves, so we didn’t want it to be too complicated for users to manage or deploy.
 We didn’t want users to have to install an entire Hadoop stack, for example.